Start9Labs/docs/src/misc-guides/firefox-guides/tor.md

 1. Ensure you have completed the steps under [All Platforms](#all-platforms).

 1. You need a `Proxy Auto Config` file to inform Firefox how to resolve `.onion` URLs.
-Click <a href="https://start9.com/assets/proxy.pac" download>here</a> to get the one offered by Start9.
+Click [here](https://start9.com/assets/proxy.pac) to get the one offered by Start9.

 1. Search for `network.proxy.autoconfig_url`, and set the value to `file:///storage/emulated/0/Download/proxy.pac`.
 This is the default location of a the proxy.pac file downloaded above, although your path may vary.